“I long to paint portraits in complete silence, without the necessity of a storm of emotions.” – Ori Reisman

 “Someone I once loved gave me a box full of darkness.
 It took me years to understand that this, too, was a gift.” – Mary Oliver

 In the world of my fantastical family mythology, my uncle Moshe Gal has an exclusive pedestal.
 Imagine Uncle Moshe as a ten-year-old boy, escorted and delivered by his older sister to a remote Kibbutz on Israel’s northern border, to be raised alone among strangers.
-He, who by an extraordinary miracle survived the Holocaust, in big part due to his mothers’ savvy; he, who suffered sickness and hunger; he, already a survivor by this tender age, is left to carve his path in a boarding school at Kibbutz Cabri.
+He, who by an extraordinary miracle survived the Holocaust, in big part due to his mothers’ savvy; he, who suffered sickness and hunger; he, already a survivor by this tender age, is left to carve his path in a boarding school at Kibbutz Kabri.
 That sister is my mother, and every time she told this story, I heard agony and shame for that act of abandonment; it also cemented her deep love for Moshe.

 At that time, the Israeli society struggled to understand and hold the horrors of the concentration camps – how Jews could be led like sheep to the slaughter.
 It took many years and some sensational events, such as the Eichmann and Demjanjuk trials, to shift the attitude and empathy to occur in the Israeli psyche.
 I can only imagine what it felt like to be an outsider in the Kibbutz.
-I think that if one experiences growing up being an outsider, it never entirely leaves; it stays within one’s existential condition.
+If one experiences growing up being an outsider, it never entirely leaves; it stays within one’s existential condition.

-Then there is the case of Ori Riesman, a good friend of my uncle Moshe and another outsider at Kibbutz Cabri.
+Then there is the case of Ori Reisman, a good friend of my uncle Moshe and another outsider at Kibbutz Kabri.
 Ori was a painter, an artist to the core, living in a collective commune that valued hard labor more than anything else, but Ori had a calling for the easel, the paint, and the creative process.
 Besides, Ori suffered from manic-depression.
 As a teenager, I often made hiking trips to the Galilee mountains and would visit my uncle Moshe, and he would send me to sit with Ori at his atelier, a small dilapidated one-room shack.
 Ori was a short, bespectacled man with a mustache, dressed like a kibbutznik, lacking any artistic charm, but the moment he started talking, the artist within erupted.
 He spoke enthusiastically about things I understood very little: colors, the Israeli light, his studies in Paris.
 Although I don’t remember the details of his musings, his excitable energy and intensity under the thick glasses remain inspiring and dear to this day.

-Reflecting on Moshe and Ori, I think about how people inflicted with trauma often choose to disown it, to minimize it, and not to talk about it.
+Reflecting on Moshe and Ori, I think about how people inflicted with trauma often choose to disown it, minimize it, and not talk about it.
 Yet, sometimes, the trauma unexpectedly shows its face in the way we react – unfortunately, more often than not, in less than a complimentary way.
 I think about the idea that trauma can leave a chemical mark on a person’s genes, and this burden is then passed down to subsequent generations.
 And I think about resilience; from time immemorial, people have known that what doesn’t kill you makes you stronger and that you get gifts from trauma.
 One such gift, which I think is incredibly precious, is the understanding that life has a spiritual existence.